1. What is the Advising center and what are the benefits of using such a center?

 Since almost all four-year colleges and universities in the USA accept both ACT and SAT results, it is up to the applicant to decide which one to take.
 It is suggested that students take a practice test to get to know which format is more appropriate for them.

-8. When am I supposed to take admittance tests?
+9. When am I supposed to take admittance tests for undergraduate study?

 The future undergraduate students are advised to take the tests in spring while in their third year of high school.
 In such a way, they have the possibility to take the tests again in autumn in case their test results in spring aren’t satisfactory enough.